Rashtriya Swayamsevak Sangh: Decolonisation of Dadra and Nagar Haveli

-War-time activities

-At the time of the 1965 war with Pakistan, Prime Minister Lal Bahadur Shastri invited the RSS Sarsanghchalak Madhav Sadashiv Golwalkar to an All-Party-Meet.
-RSS was asked to relieve the Delhi Police of their routine duties so they could focus on strategic tasks for the war effort.

-After the declaration of 1971 Bangladesh War of Independence by Indira Gandhi, RSS provided support to the government, by offering its services to maintain law and order in Delhi and its volunteers were the first to donate blood.
-RSS Swayamsewaks also helped the Indian Army troops to dig trenches, and after the war helped to repatriate the Bangladeshi refugees back to their newly formed country of Bangladesh.

-Movement against the Emergency
+The Emergency

-In 1975 the Indira Gandhi government proclaimed emergency rule in India, thereby suspending fundamental rights and curtailing the freedom of the press.
-This action was taken after the Supreme Court of India cancelled her election to the Indian Parliament on charges of malpractices in the election.
-Democratic institutions were suspended and prominent opposition leaders, including Gandhian Jayaprakash Narayan, were arrested whilst thousands of people were detained without any charges taken up against them.
-RSS, which was seen as being close to opposition leaders, and with its large organisational base was seen to have the capability of organising protests against the government, was also banned.
+In 1975, Prime Minister Indira Gandhi government began emergency rule in India.
+The Emergency was imposed after socialist leader Jayaprakash Narayan led people to civil disobedience against corruption and economic turmoil, while demanding systemic change.
+Narayan had also asked the army and the police to disobey the government.
+A number of opposition leaders including Narayan were arrested.
+The RSS, which was seen as being close to opposition leaders, and with its large organisational base, was seen to have the capability of organising protests against the government and was thus also banned.

-Deoras, the then chief of RSS, wrote letters to Indira Gandhi, promising her to extend the organisation's co-operation in return for the lifting of the ban, asserting that RSS had no connection with the movement in Bihar and that in Gujarat.
-He tried to persuade Vinoba Bhave to mediate between the RSS and the government and also sought the offices of Sanjay Gandhi, Indira Gandhi's son.
-Later, when there was no response, volunteers of the RSS formed underground movements against the Emergency.
-Literature that was censored in the media was clandestinely published and distributed on a large scale, and funds were collected for the movement.
-Networks were established between leaders of different political parties in the jail and outside for the co-ordination of the movement.
-RSS claimed that the movement was "dominated by tens of thousands of RSS cadres, though more and more young recruits are coming".
-Talking about its objectives, RSS said, "its platform at the moment has only one plank: to bring democracy back to India".
-The Emergency was lifted in 1977, and as a consequence the ban on the RSS was also lifted.
+Madhukar Dattatraya Deoras, the then chief of the RSS, wrote letters to Indira Gandhi, promising to extend the organisation's co-operation with her government and with the emergency rule, in return for the lifting of the ban, asserting that the RSS had no connection with the movement in Bihar and that in Gujarat.
+He tried to persuade Vinoba Bhave to mediate relations between the RSS and the government and also sought the offices of Sanjay Gandhi, Indira Gandhi's son.
+Provincial RSS organiser Lala Hansraj Gupta had also written a letter to Indira Gandhi and promised to begin "a new era of co-operation" between the Sangh Parivar and the Congress in exchange for the lifting of the RSS ban.
+A number of volunteers of the RSS have claimed that they carried out activities underground during the Emergency.
+The RSS has since claimed that the movement against the Emergency was supposedly dominated by tens of thousands of RSS cadres.

-The Emergency is said to have legitimised the role of RSS in Indian politics, which had not been possible ever since the stain the organisation had acquired following the Mahatma Gandhi's assassination in 1948, thereby 'sowing the seeds' for the Hindutva politics of the following decade.
+The Emergency was lifted in 1977, and with it, the ban on the RSS was also lifted.
+The Emergency is said to have legitimised the role of the RSS in Indian politics, which had not been possible ever since the stain the organisation had acquired following Mahatma Gandhi's assassination in 1948, thereby 'sowing the seeds' for the Hindutva politics of the following decades.